deadhedd/obsidian-note-engine/contract.md

   * enforcing execution contracts
   * environment normalization
   * stdout/stderr routing
-  * log file creation and rotation
-  * optional commit orchestration
+  * orchestrating auto-commit behavior **only when configured** (Git availability is not required for engine correctness)
 * `log.sh`
   The shared logging helper library.
   Provides stable, minimal logging primitives.
-  Logging lifecycle ownership remains with `job-wrap.sh`.
+  Owns logging lifecycle (creation, rotation, placement).
 * `commit.sh`
   The commit helper.
   A single-purpose component that stages and commits an explicit file list when instructed.
 * `script-status-report.sh`
   The status reporter.
-  An observational component that summarizes engine health by inspecting engine artifacts.
+  An observational component that summarizes engine and job health by inspecting engine artifacts.

 No other scripts are considered part of the engine unless explicitly declared by contract.